Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Prompt Engineering for Utterance Classification

 \subsubsection{Human-LLM Classification Comparison}

 To validate the reliability of our automated classification framework, we additionally applied a human annotation assessment and examined the consistency between human judgments and LLM-generated results.
 Specifically, we created standardized labeling guidelines that align precisely with the classification criteria used in our LLM prompts, ensuring methodological consistency between the automated and manual evaluation processes.

-Eight human annotators, comprising seven graduate students and one undergraduate student, participated in the validation study using a standardized web-based annotation platform specifically designed to minimize inter-annotator variability and maintain consistent labeling conditions. }
+Eight human annotators participated in the validation study, including seven graduate students and one senior undergraduate student, all majoring in statistics and data science at a large research university and possessing formal training in quantitative methods.
+All annotators completed structured training and practice sessions prior to the study to ensure a shared understanding of the coding criteria and procedures.
+The annotation process was conducted through a standardized web-based platform that was specifically developed to promote consistency in labeling, reduce potential sources of inter-annotator variability, and maintain uniform working conditions across participants.
+This design was intended to ensure that differences in annotations would reflect substantive judgment rather than inconsistencies in instructions, interface, or experience.

-The human annotation dataset comprised six strategically selected dialogue episodes that maximized the representation of the participants in classroom interactions.
-This focused subset was selected due to time and resource constraints, as comprehensive annotation of the complete dataset collected during the five-month instructional period would have exceeded the available capacity.
+The human annotation dataset comprised five strategically selected dialogue episodes that maximized the representation of the participants in classroom interactions.
+This focused subset was selected due to time and resource constraints, as full annotation of the complete dataset collected during the five-month instructional period would have exceeded the available capacity.
 To establish quantitative measures of annotation reliability, we implemented both Cohen's $\kappa$ and Fleiss' $\kappa$ coefficients for systematic assessment of inter-annotator agreement patterns.
-The heatmap visualization displaying pairwise Cohen's $\kappa$ values between human annotators and LLMs is presented in Section \ref{supp-sec:uncertainty} of the Supplementary Material.
+The heatmap visualization displaying pairwise Cohen's $\kappa$ values between human annotators and LLMs is presented in Section F of the Supplementary Material.

 Table \ref{tab:fleiss_kappa_human} presents the Fleiss' $\kappa$ coefficients across distinct annotator groups, revealing significant variations in classification consistency.
 The analysis demonstrates that human annotators achieved the lowest inter-rater agreement ($\kappa_{Fleiss}$ = 0.3509), indicating substantial disagreement in their classification decisions.
 In contrast, the complete LLM ensemble exhibited moderate consistency levels ($\kappa_{Fleiss}$ = 0.5070), while commercial API models demonstrated the highest agreement ($\kappa_{Fleiss}$ = 0.5933) among all the evaluated groups.
 These findings illuminate the inherent challenges associated with dialogue classification tasks, where subjective interpretation and contextual ambiguity contribute to variability in human judgment.
 The observed pattern suggests that multiple valid interpretations may exist for individual utterances, reflecting the complex nature of conversational analysis rather than deficiencies in human annotation capabilities.
 The higher consistency demonstrated by automated classification systems, particularly commercial models, indicates that standardized algorithmic approaches may provide more reproducible labeling results compared to human annotators.